Busch-Matthew/386-Pacman-Project/README.md

 Known Issues:
 - Shooting multiple portals simultaneously may cause unexpected behavior
 - Ghosts following PacMan around the corner may not properly update when too close
+- Collisions may over-calculate, resulting in losing more than one life